segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-analytics.md

 * How to set up Google Analytics event tracking
 * How to configure the advanced e-commerce module.
 * How to set up Google Analytics events
-* How to pass custom parameters, metrics and content groups
+* How to pass custom dimensions, metrics and content groups
 * How to fine-tune Google Analytics tracking on your site

 SegmentStream makes it easy to send data about your users' behavior to [Google Analytics](https://analytics.google.com/).
 After full [integration of digitalData with your site](/for-developer/), you can go to the integration setup in the SegmentStream panel.